slingr-stack/slingr-docs/content/en/docs/getting-started/first-steps/task-mananger/workflowview.md

 toc: true
 ---

-Welcome back, in this section we are going to take a look at the new workflow view.
-You should be on the runtime of your app, otherwise, you can open it through the developer portal.
-Let's take a look at what we have done.
+Welcome back!
+In this section, let's take a look at the new workflow view.
+If you are not on the runtime of your app yet, you can open it through the developer portal.

 ![Alt Text](/images/vendor/task-mananger/wf-view/wv.png)

-This is how it should look in the new workflow view.
-With a few configurations, we have built an awesome app.
-Try it out, and check that the actions and transitions are working as expected.
+As you can see from the first image, we have built an awesome app with just a few configurations.
+Try it out and make sure that the actions and transitions are working as expected.

 ![Alt Text](/images/vendor/task-mananger/wf-view/wvv.png)

-To execute actions you can click the button on the tight-top of the card, in this case only the action `Archive` is available as we configured it.
-Also, you should be able to execute other actions by moving the card through the different columns.
+To execute actions, you can click the button on the top-right of the card.
+In this case, only the Archive action is available since we configured it that way.
+You should also be able to execute other actions by moving the card through the different columns.

 ![Alt Text](/images/vendor/task-mananger/wf-view/wvvv.png)

-To create new tasks click on the button `Create` and a pop-up will open.
+To create new tasks, click on the Create button and a pop-up will open.
+You can move the cards through the different columns, but keep in mind that only the movements we configured will be allowed.
+For example, moving a card from the To do column to the Done column should not be possible.

 ![Alt Text](/images/vendor/task-mananger/wf-view/wvvvv.png)

-You can move the cards through the different columns.
-Keep in mind that only the movements that we configured are going to be allowed.
-So in our app moving a card from the column `To do` to the column `Done`, should not be possible.

 ![Alt Text](/images/vendor/task-mananger/wf-view/wvvvvv.png)

-Finally, you can also rank tasks (move them up and down).
-Pretty awesome right?
-I think our app is starting to look amazing.
-In the next section, we are going to create different roles for the users of our app and assign them permissions.
-See you in the next section .
+Lastly, you can also rank tasks (move them up and down) in the workflow view.
+Pretty awesome, right?
+Our app is starting to look amazing.
+In the next section, we will create different roles for the app's users and assign them appropriate permissions.
+See you in the next section!